theneweinstein/thermosmart_component/README.md

   client_id: CLIENT_ID
   client_secret: CLIENT_SECRET
   webhook: WEBHOOK_ID
-  name: NAME_THERMOSMART
 ```
 - **client_id** (*Required*): Client ID from Thermosmart.
 - **client_secret** (*Required*): Client Secret from Thermosmart.
 - **webhook** (*Optional*): Webhook ID used to Thermosmart to send updates to (see Prerequisites).
 If you use webhooks, the update function (updates every 5 minutes) will be disabled.
-- **name** (*Optional*): A friendly name for the thermostat.

-The first time you run Home Assistant with this component, the **Thermosmart configurator** will be available.
+The first time you run Home Assistant with this component, go the Configure>Integrations page and add **Thermosmart**.
 Follow the instructions to authorize Home Assistant.
 A Thermosmart thermostat will appear in Home Assistant.
-If you are prompted to download a file after completing authorization, discard the download.
-It is not needed.